 Even a statement jacket should be able to be worn in many different ways.
-Whether that means you change the silhouette of the item or pair it with all different colors, I have ideas on both.
+Whether that means you change the silhouette of the item or pair it with all different colors, I have ideas for both.

 This cheetah jacket is from Alembika’s Fall 2021 line that was just released less than 2 weeks ago.
 More about that is below.